How to make a stamp

 They are from a small study of carnation buds and blossoms I did about 8 years ago.

 I found the spear-like buds very intriguing so I made a stamp of that simple design and used it for a couple of years. then I wanted to add some variety to the designs I was stamping with that motif and created the blossom stamp to co-ordinate with it.
 They have ben very successful.
-I can create rigid, static upright motifs with these stamps or use them as a garden element, adding fern patterns, birds, insects or my signature moon stamp.

 I made the first stamp from a line drawing inspired by two or three of the swallow images in the book.
 I wanted another swallow, slightly larger and swooping in the opposite direction, so I simply traced the first foam swallow onto another piece of foam before gluing it to the plexiglass.